Photo documentation confirms body-gripping traps and snares pose danger to endangered animals

 New study confirms body-gripping traps and snares pose significant danger to endangered animals

 Minneapolis, MN — The Animal Protection Institute (API) today filed suit against the Minnesota Department of Natural Resources (DNR) to stop the agency from continuing to violate the Endangered Species Act (ESA) by allowing trappers to use traps and snares that injure and sometimes kill threatened and endangered species.

 San Antonio, TX — A group of bonnet macaques has been retired from research and is enjoying its first weeks of freedom at the Animal Protection Institute (API) Primate Sanctuary in Texas.

 National group calls for state legislation banning primates as pets

 Springfield, IL — A pet monkey who last week attacked a Chicago girl has safely arrived at the Animal Protection Institute (API) Primate Sanctuary in Texas.
 The monkey, a rhesus macaque, apparently escaped from his cage and bit a 14-year-old girl severely enough that she was admitted to the hospital.

 Animal advocates urge Governor to protect animal welfare and consumer rights after “David vs. Goliath” battle with industry lobbyists

-Sacramento, CA — A bill hotly contested by Petco and the pet industry has moved forward in a new direction.
-The bill, AB 2862, which would increase protections for animals sold in pet shops, has gone to a floor vote in the California Senate.
-The bill, AB 2862, has undergone revisions but is still a significant step in the right direction for protecting pets and consumers.
-The bill is sponsored by the Animal Protection Institute and was introduced in the legislature by Assemblymember Mark Ridley-Thomas (D), District 48, Los Angeles.
+Sacramento, CA — A bill hotly contested by Petco and the pet industry has passed the Assembly and Senate and will now go to Governor Schwarzenegger for signing.
+The bill, AB 2862, which would mandate the adoption of care and handling regulations for animals sold in pet stores, is a significant step in the right direction for protecting pets and consumers.
+The bill is sponsored by the Animal Protection Institute (API) and was introduced in the legislature by Assemblymember Mark Ridley-Thomas (D), District 48, Los Angeles.